 - Experience one of the fantastic restaurants along King Street Wharf such as The Malaya or La Cita.
-Why not finish your evening with a drink at one of the many bars that grace the waterfront?
+And why not finish your evening with a drink at one of the many bars that grace the waterfront?

 - Grab a coffee from Westpac’s impressive food court.

-- Take a stroll around Barangaroo Reserve – Sydney’s newest harbour foreshore space, with fantastic views on offer.
+- Take a stroll around Barangaroo Reserve, there are fantastic Sydney Harbour foreshore views on offer.

 - Go Loco and grab some after work drinks and burritos at Merivale’s El Loco bar and restaurant.